Pabelpm/CleanMarvelCharacters/README.md

 #### App Module
 App module use MVVM with databinding with liveData.
 MVVM is similar to MVP changing presenter by viewModel, having the advantage or disadvantage to be more coupled to android.
-Real DataBinding when inflate layout, for load adapter and showing detail of marvelCharacter
+Real DataBinding when inflate layout, for load adapter and showing detail of marvelCharacter MarvelCharacterDetails use de usecases getMarvelCharacter if not exist but is impossible because arrived from the character listed
+Improve loading characters with paging3 jetpack, (TODO manage offset ang get from room)

 ## Test
 Run all ( Unit and instrumentation) test  ./gradlew testAll